 Given such demands, the capital allocation process now must encompass a broader range of decisions.
 The following five strategies are key when designing capital allocation processes and procedures.

-Redefine capital and its role in the planning process
+Redefine capital and its role in the budgeting and planning process

 A new definition of capital is required that captures the changing strategic direction of healthcare organizations and reflects a greater breadth of their strategic investments.
 This definition should include all types of proposed investments that will be subject to the policies, structure, and transparency of the capital allocation process.
 Investments that should be included in this new definition of capital include: